What Is Trauma?

 What About Eye Movement Desensitization Record (EMDR)?

-Although EMDR is quite a popular treatment for trauma, we at COPE emphasize the importance of evidence-based research.
-Per the American Psychological Association, the research on the effectiveness is controversial and the actual mechanisms of change may not actually be the eye movement piece of treatment, but the exposure to the trauma.
-Thus, we at COPE implement other trauma treatments, such as Cognitive Processing Therapy and Prolonged Exposure that directly target what has shown to be effective in trauma treatment.
+Although EMDR is a popular treatment for trauma, we at COPE primarily utilize CPT and PE described above, as they have stronger research support and and more evidence-based interventions.
+Per the American Psychological Association, the research on the effectiveness of EMDR is controversial and the actual mechanisms of change may not actually be the eye movement piece of treatment, but the exposure to the trauma.
+Thus, we at COPE implement other trauma treatments, such as CPT and PE that directly target what has shown to be effective in trauma treatment.
 For more information on EMDR from the American Psychological Association, click here.